parlance-labs/.github/profile/README.md

 - We're data-obsessed and pragmatic.
 We teach you [processes that have worked](https://hamel.dev/blog/posts/field-guide/) across 30+ AI implementations, and will work for you too.
 - We've developed methods to make sure our systems [provide business value and maintain trust](https://hamel.dev/blog/posts/llm-judge/).

-## We teach you how to fish
+## We’re the consultancy who wants you to "fire us”

 Here's something different about us: **we don't want you to have a long-term dependency on us**.
+We’re not here to pitch you on new models, frameworks, or expensive infrastructure.
+We *are* here to teach you methods to experiment faster and systematically improve your systems, regardless of your domain or use-case.

 Our consultancy model is explicitly designed to make ourselves unnecessary.
 We don't chase recurring revenue or sell maintenance contracts - we think that creates perverse incentives.
 Instead, we work alongside your team, transfer knowledge, and build capabilities so that when we leave, you have:
 - The skills to evaluate your AI systems
 - Processes for continuous improvement
 - Independence from consultants (including us!)